 Outcome of auctions for CHP installations and for innovative CHP systems

-Auctions for CHP installations from 1 to 50 MW and for innovative CHP systems take place twice a year; the most recent one was on 3 June 2019.
+Auctions for CHP installations from 1 to 50 MW and for innovative CHP systems take place twice a year, with the most recent one having been held 17 December 2019.